mounikaperi/java-spring-projects/README.md

   	- On the infinte stream, one match is found, so the call terminates.
 If we called allMatch() run unril we killed the program.
    	- The allMatch(), anyMatch() and noneMatch() return a boolean.
 By contrast, the find methods return an Optiona because they return an element of the stream.

+Iterating:

+	- As in the Java Collections Framework, it is common to iterate over the elements of a stream.
+ 	- As expected, calling forEach() on an infinite stream does not terminate.
+  	- Since there is no return value, it is not a reduction.
+   	- Before you use it, consider if another approach would be better. public void forEach(Consumer<? super T> action)
+      	- Notice that this is the only terminal operation with a return type of void.
+       		Stream<String> s = Stream.of("Monkey", "Gorilla", "Bonobo");
+	 	s.forEach(System.out.print);

+   Reducing:

+    	- The reduce() method combines a stream into a single object.
+It is a reduction, which means it processes all the elements.
+     	- The three method signatures are these: public T reduce(T identity, BinaryOperator<T> accumulator) public Optional<T> reduce(BinaryOperator<T> accumulator) public <U> U reduce(U identity, BiFunction<U, ? super T, U> accumulator, BinaryOperator<U> combiner)
+    	- Let's take them one at a time.
+The most common way of ding a reduction is to start with an initial value and keep merging it with the next value.
+     	- Think about how you would concatenate an array of String objects into a single String without functional programming. var array = new String[] {"w", "o", "l", "f"};
+		var result = "";
+  		for (var s: array) result = result + s;
+    		System.out.println(result);
+	- The identity is the initia value of the reduction, in the case an empty String.
+ 	- The accumulator combines the current result with the current value in the stream.
+  	- With lambdas, we can do the same thing with a stream and reduction.
+   		Stream<String> stream = Stream.of("w", "o", "l", "f");
+     		String word = stream.reduce("", (s, c) -> s + c);
+       		System.out.println(word);

+  		Stream<Integer> stream = Stream.of(3, 5, 6);
+    		System.out.println(stream.reduce(1, (a, b) -> a+b));

+	- We set the identity to 1 and the accumulator to multiplication.
+When you don't specify an identity, an Optional is returned because there might not be any data.
+There are three choices for what is in the Optional.
+ 		- If the stream is empty, an empty Optional is returned
+   		- If the stream has one element, it is returned
+     		- If the stream has multiple elements, the accumulator is applied to combine them.
+       	- The following illustrates each of these scenarios:
+		BinaryOperator<Integer> op = (a, b) -> a + b;
+  		Stream<Integer> empty = Stream.empty();
+    		Stream<Integer> oneELement = Stream.of(3);
+      		Stream<Integer> threeElements = Stream.of(3, 5, 6);
+		empty.reduce(op).ifPresent(System.out::println); // no output
+  		oneElement.reduce(op).ifPresent(System.out::println); // 3
+    		threeElements.reduce(op).ifPresent(System.out::println) // 90
+      - Why are there two similar methods?
+Why not just always require the identity?
+Java could have done that.
+      - However, sometimes it is nice to differentiate the case where the stream is empty rather than the case where there is a value that happens to match the identity being returned from the calculation.
+The signature returning Optional lets you differentiate these cases.
+      	- The third method signature is used when we are dealing with different types.
+It allows Java to create intermediate reductions and then combine them at the end.
+       		Stream<String> stream = Stream.of("w","o","l","f");
+	 	int length = stream.reduce(0, (i,s) -> i+s.length(), (a,b) -> a+b);
+   		System.out.println(length);
+     	- The first parameter(0) is the value of the initializer.
+If we had an empty stream, this would be the answer.
+      	- The second parameter is the accumulator.
+Unlike the accumulators you saw previously, this one handles mixed data types.
+       	- The three argument reduce() operation is useful when working with parallel streams because it allows the stream to be decomposed and reassembled by separate threads.

+ Collecting: